Submission Guidelines

 For topics and themes unrelated to disability, Wordgathering editors will ask authors to confirm that they have a disability and/or identify as D/deaf, D/disabled, Crip, Mad, Chronically Ill, Spoonie, Sick, or Neurodivergent (including Autistic) in one or more ways.
 Nondisabled poets must submit work that relates in some way to disability.
 Nondisabled poets are welcome to submit up to five poems of a maximum of 75 lines each during each reading period.

 Please submit written textual work in a single attachment.
-Pleas refer to file formats, above.
+Please refer to file formats, above.

 If poetry submitted in a written textual format is available as an audio file, please indicate that information in the introductory note.
 Upon acceptance, poets will be asked to either provide an audio file of their poem(s) or to grant permission for Wordgathering staff to audio record their written textual work.
 Please refer to file formats, above.